Introduction

 NODE_ENV !== 'production'.
 The attributes are completely stripped out of your production builds. - Framework Agnostic Overlay: The browser overlay uses standard Web Components and Shadow DOM, meaning it will never interfere with your application's CSS or global styles.

-- Highly Configurable: You can customize hotkeys, themes, and route payloads to different AI providers without changing your code.
+prompts.json, such as deploy, PR review, or release, and let the agent execute them with its own skills, MCP servers, and tools. - Highly Configurable: You can customize hotkeys, themes, prompt actions, workflow buttons, and route payloads to different AI providers without changing your code.